mauritssilvis/darts/cli/java/README.md

 ##### The check-in mode

 By default, the `darts checkouts` subcommand does not impose restrictions on the first dart and, thus, assumes an any-in game.
-The check-in mode can, however, be changed using the `-i` or `--check-in` option.
+The check-in mode can, however, be changed using the `-i` and `--check-in` options.
 The supported check-in modes are:

 - `any` for an unrestricted initial throw (default);